Project Update

 Council is upgrading Wilson Avenue between Jewell Station and Sydney Road.
 This work aims to improve pedestrian amenity, walkability and presentation of the street between Jewell Station and Sydney Road.

-The feedback received from the community in 2021 shaped the Final Design.
+The feedback received from the community in 2021 shaped the Final Concept Design, with further minor refinement for construction purposes included after the public tender in 2024.

 The Design